MuhammadMuazzain/MultiPDF-Chat-Agent/README.md

-# Multi-PDF-s 📚ChatApp AI Agent 🤖
+# Multi-PDF-s ChatApp AI Agent

-Meet MultiPDF Chat AI App! 🚀 Chat seamlessly with Multiple PDFs using Langchain, Google Gemini Pro &amp; FAISS Vector DB with Seamless Streamlit Deployment.
-Get instant, Accurate responses from Awesome Google Gemini OpenSource language Model. 📚💬 Transform your PDF experience now! 🔥✨
+Meet MultiPDF Chat AI App!Chat seamlessly with Multiple PDFs using Langchain, Google Gemini Pro &amp; FAISS Vector DB with Seamless Streamlit Deployment.
+Get instant, Accurate responses from Awesome Google Gemini OpenSource language Model.
+Transform your PDF experience now!

-## 📝 Description
+## Description
 The Multi-PDF's Chat Agent is a Streamlit-based web application designed to facilitate interactive conversations with a chatbot.
 The app allows users to upload multiple PDF documents, extract text information from them, and train a chatbot using this extracted content.
 Users can then engage in real-time conversations with the chatbot.

-## 📢Demo App with Streamlit Cloud (Visualize only)
+## Demo App with Streamlit Cloud (Visualize only)

 [Launch App On Streamlit](https://multi-pdfschatappai-agent.streamlit.app/)

-## 💻 Demo:
+## Demo:
 ![Demo 1: Chatbot Output](img/LLMframework.jpg)

-## 🎯 How It Works:
+## How It Works:
 ------------

 ![MultiPDF Chat App Diagram](img/Architecture.jpg)